c0x12c/gh-actions-terraform-workflows/actions/terraform-plan/README.md

-# Generalized Terraform Plan Workflow
+# Generalized Terraform Plan Workflow on AWS

-This GitHub Workflow action is designed to create a reusable method for running Terraform plan within any environment.
+This GitHub Workflow action is designed to create a reusable method for running Terraform plan within any AWS environment.
 It's capable of configuring AWS credentials and posts comments to pull requests when appropriate.

 ## Inputs